Ezibenroc/robot/README.md

     ctrl+C

-Some results (points scored, eventual runtime errors) are writen in the file `main.log`.
+Some results (points scored, eventual runtime errors) are written in the file `main.log`.

-#### Interractive mode
+#### Interactive mode

-This mode offer a user interface, which allow to query informations about the system state, and to terminate properly the program.
+This mode offer a user interface, which allow to query information about the system state, and to terminate properly the program.

 Run the program: